P7XCKD/NF/Notes Factory/Semister 3/PRJ/xps/prj xp 7 long.md

 ## Theory:

 ### Multiple Inheritance using Interfaces:
-Java does not support multiple inheritance with classes but enables a form of multiple inheritance through interfaces.
-An interface in Java is a reference type that can contain method signatures and static final variables.
-A class can implement multiple interfaces, inheriting the method signatures from each, and must provide concrete implementations for these methods.
-This allows a class to incorporate functionalities from various sources, facilitating the combination of methods from multiple interfaces.
+In Java, while classes cannot use multiple inheritance directly, interfaces provide a way to achieve a similar effect.
+An interface in Java is a reference type that can declare method signatures and constants but cannot implement methods.
+A class can implement multiple interfaces, thereby inheriting the abstract methods from all of them and providing concrete implementations.
+This allows for combining functionalities from different sources and facilitates a form of multiple inheritance by enabling a class to conform to various interfaces.

 **Syntax**:
 ```java